Proof of Funds for Indian Students Applying to Study Abroad

 2. Loan Approval/ Disbursement Letter

 Students can also provide a Loan Approval Letter as proof of funds.
-This is easy enough to get from the bank you have applied for a loan.
+This is easy enough to get from the bank where you have applied for a loan.
 While the banks might have a set format, the letter conveys the bank's approval to loan the student a specific amount for his higher education abroad.
 Here are a few things a student should keep in mind:

 • The letter should be on the bank’s letterhead, duly signed and stamped